AgabiYounes/Intelligent-Sudoku-Solver-AI/README.md

 # Intelligent Sudoku Solver AI

-This project consists in implementing a real-time sudoku game solver using the camera based on image processing and deep learning.
-Basicly the software  detects the grid, then extract the numbers based on a CNN model trained with printed characters from the different ubuntu fonts.
-Then use a sudoku game resolution script.
+This project consists in implementing a real-time Sudoku game solver using the **camera based** on image processing and Deep Learning.
+Basicly the software detects the grid, then extract the numbers based on a **CNN** model trained with printed characters from the different ubuntu fonts.
+Then use a Sudoku game resolution script.
 Finally, The result is displayed on the grid in real time.
 During this project, I used :

 - Python 3.7.0